chclaus/dt/README.md

 Starts a simple web server to serve static content.
 You can specify hostname and port and must set a folder to serve.

+You can also pass an option `-o` to open your default system browser that points automatically to the served url.

 ## Configuration
 You can configure a some default behaviors of dt to fit your needs.
 Just place a file `.dt.yaml` into your home directory, you can configure